pingooio/pingoo/docs/listeners.md

 ## Graceful shutdown

 When receiving a `Ctrl+C` / `terminate` signal, listeners initiate the graceful shutdown process.
-They first stop accepting new connections / requests and then wait up to 20 seconds (may change in the future) for in-flight connections / request to finish.
+They first stop accepting new connections / requests and then wait up to 20 seconds (this may change in the future) for in-flight connections / request to finish.

 ## Zero-downtime upgrades

-Pingoo uses the `SO_REUSEPORT` option on sockets to enable zero-downtime upgrades
+Pingoo uses the `SO_REUSEPORT` option on sockets to enable zero-downtime upgrades.

-If you are using docker you will need to use the `--network host` CLI argument to use zer-downtime upgrade with `SO_REUSEPORT`.
+If you are using docker you will need to use the `--network host` CLI argument to use zero-downtime upgrades with `SO_REUSEPORT`.

 ```bash
 $ docker run -d --network host ghcr.io/pingooio/pingoo